muhammedajask/MonthlyCashReport/README.md

 - **Report Formatting**:
   - Added a heading that includes the company name and report title for clarity.
   - Applied formatting styles (such as font size, colors, and borders) to enhance visual appeal and make the report attractive and easy to read.

+## Final Output Report
+The final output report is named **CashierReportSep24**, which provides a clear overview of cash card and UPI transactions according to their respective dates.

 ## Conclusion
 The initial steps of downloading, converting, cleaning, checking column quality, filtering, grouping, pivoting, loading into Excel, and formatting have been successfully completed.
 The final report provides a clear overview of cash card and UPI transactions according to their respective dates.